 Europe’s train systems are amazing compared to those in the United States.
 High speed trains connect big cities making it possible to explore so much more.
-The chunnel (the tunnel that runs under the English Channel connecting the UK with continental Europe) connects London to Paris and it’s high speed trains can make the trip in 2 hours.
+The chunnel (the tunnel that runs under the English Channel connecting the UK with continental Europe) connects London to Paris and it’s high speed trains can finish the trip in 2 hours, making Paris in a day from London possible.

 When we first planned out our Scotland and England trip, Paris was not on the radar but BC had never been to Paris and I hadn’t been there in over 10 years.
 Honestly, I didn’t love Paris when I was there the first time but every place deserves a second chance, right?
 Plus, I love food and Paris is a food city for sure.